mbrtnck/songbook/README.md

 # songbook

-A collection of song lyrics along with guitar chords for single guitar accompaniment.
-Everything in convenient, printer-friendly text format.
+A collection of song lyrics along with guitar chords for single guitar accompaniment, in convenient, printer-friendly text format.
 Included guitar chords are my own interpretation based on what I hear and what I can play; and since I don't have any formal musical background, they may be slightly different than the original ones.
 You have been warned!

-I use German notation, so the tone between A and C is H, and the semitone between A and H is B. See below for clear picture.
+**Note:** I use German notation, so the tone between *A* and *C* is *H*, and the semitone between *A* and *H* is *B*.
+See below for clear picture.

 ## Fundamentals of music theory for beginners